-A student found to have engaged in a sexual offense may be suspended and/or expelled for the first offense.
+A student found to have engaged in a sexual offense, sexual violence, including but not limited to rape, acquaintance rape, stalking, dating violence, and domestic violence, may be suspended and/or expelled for the first offense.
 The student may also be required to attend mandatory counseling or educational programs or such other penalties deemed appropriate by the College.
-In addition, students should be aware that independent of any action taken by the College, students may be subject to both civil and criminal authorities (including local police) and may be subject to both civil and criminal prosecution.
+In addition, students should be aware that, independent of any action taken by the College, perpetrators may be subject to both civil and criminal authorities (including local police) and may be subject to both civil and criminal prosecution.